'Pataphysics: London Institute of 'Pataphysics

 The London Institute of 'Pataphysics was established in September 2000 to promote 'pataphysics in the English-speaking world.
 The institute has various publications, including a journal, and has six departments: Bureau for the Investigation of Subliminal Images, Committee for Hirsutism and Pogonotrophy, Department of Dogma and Theory, Department of Potassons, Department of Reconstructive Archaeology, and The Office of Patentry.

 The institute also contains a pataphysical museum and archive and organised the Anthony Hancock Paintings and Sculptures exhibition in 2002.

 The official orchestra of the London Institute of 'Pataphysics is the London Snorkelling Team.

+Peter Blegvad has been the president of the London Institute of 'Pataphysics since 2011.

 Musée Patamécanique

 Musée Patamécanique is a private museum located in Bristol, Rhode Island.
 Founded in 2006, it is open by appointment only to friends, colleagues, and occasionally to outside observers.
 The museum is presented as a hybrid between an automaton theatre and a cabinet of curiosities and contains works representing the field of Patamechanics, an artistic practice and area of study chiefly inspired by 'pataphysics.

 Examples of exhibits include a troupe of singing animatronic chipmunks, a time machine the museum says is the world's largest automated phenakistoscope, an olfactory clock, a chandelier of singing animatronic nightingales, an Undigestulator (a device that purportedly reconstitutes digested foods), a peanuts enlarger, a syzygistic oracle, the earolin (a 24-inch tall holographic ear that plays the violin), and a machine for capturing the dreams of bumble bees.